CyberCookie/siegel/core/client_build/README.md

 This config allows you to bring any changes to an underlying webpack configuration,<br />
 by providing an easy to use api<br />
-All the fields are optional since many of them are already defined in core  default configuration
+All the fields are optional since many of them are already defined in core default config

 <br />